joon-im/Call-Center-Metrics-Dashboard/README.md

-# Call-Center-Metrics-Dashboard
+# Call Center Metrics Dashboard

-A call center metrics dashboard built with shiny and bs4Dash.
+This dashboard is built with shiny and bs4Dash and tracks Agent performance by Lead.